islas/sane_workflows/docs/source/user_guide/running.rst

 ======
 SANE workflows provides a single entry point for executing workflows: ``sane_runner``.

-This python executable facilitates the creation of an :ref:`Orchestrator`, passing options and initializing the orchestrator instance, then performing the user requested commands.
+This python executable facilitates the creation of an :py:class:`Orchestrator`, passing options and initializing the orchestrator instance, then performing the user requested commands.
 All documentation moving forward will use ``sane_runner`` and runner interchangeably to refer to this entry point.

-It is not *strictly necessary* to use the provided entry point, and one *could* directly use the :ref:`Orchestrator` however it is **highly recommended** that users first use ``sane_runner``, directly setting up their own orchestrator instance only when the runner features are insufficient.
+It is not *strictly necessary* to use the provided entry point, and one *could* directly use the :py:class:`Orchestrator` however it is **highly recommended** that users first use ``sane_runner``, directly setting up their own orchestrator instance only when the runner features are insufficient.

 The next sections assume the exclusive usage of the runner.

+.. _running.paths:

 Paths
 =====